Showmax/ios-swiftui-redraws/README.md

 - Level: moderate
 - This is suitable for cases when you have a list of items and each of them can change independently.
 - You decouple the component from the original changes.
 Now the component only works with a subset of the data it actually needs.
 And, if necessary, you can report changes back to the parent observable object.
+    - How to report changes to parent?
+See options in repo:
+       - `Example3b` ... via callback closure, downside is that it involves changes in child object
+       - `Example3c` ... via publishers available in child object, all observing handled in parent object, no need to change child object
+       - `Example3d` ... via common external manager object, in case child anyway communicate with some external manager, then also parent can listen to it.
 - We used this for the rows in the episodes list on the Showmax detail screen.
    - Each row was represented by a separate EpisodeModel: ObservableObject.
    - The parent EpisodesModel had the property @Published var episodes: [EpisodeModel] so when it was set, all episodes were redrawn.